Catherine Hecht

 About keyboard_arrow_down

-She has held a senior research fellowship at the Centre for Global Cooperation Research at the University of Duisburg-Essen in Germany and a Social Sciences and Humanities Research Council of Canada (SSHRC) post-doctoral fellowship in Austria.
-She has taught at the Vienna School of International Studies, Diplomatic Academy of Vienna, the Technische Universität Darmstadt in Germany, and UBC.
+At the SPPGA, she is a Sessional Lecturer and Honorary Research Associate.
+Previously, she was a Senior Research Fellow at the Centre for Global Cooperation Research at the University of Duisburg-Essen in Germany.
+She has also held a Social Sciences and Humanities Research Council of Canada (SSHRC) post-doctoral fellowship in Austria and has taught at the Vienna School of International Studies/Diplomatic Academy of Vienna and the Technische Universität Darmstadt.
 She holds a Ph.D. in political science from UBC and a Master of International Affairs from Columbia University’s School of International and Public Affairs.
+In earlier professional experience, she was a consultant with the United Nations Development Programme (UNDP) and worked with the World Bank’s Africa region and with civil society organizations in Central Europe.
+She has also observed several elections with the OSCE’s Office for Democratic Institutions and Human Rights.

 Teaching keyboard_arrow_down